kamil-kw/Rocky_Paperusus_Scissorro/README.md

 * Poor score from lighthouse performance 89% due to external source of video (giphy), replacing video to own created using [Canva](https://www.canva.com/)
 * Dot notation not used in form checker - fixed
 * Unchecked runtime.lastError: The message port closed before a response was received - error caused by Norton browser extention
-* 'const' & 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz) - fixed by using inline code /*jshint esversion: 6 */

 [Back to Table Of Content](#tableOfContents)